-Program 16: Zoning Code Amendments
+Program 14: Zoning Ordinance Amendments

-In compliance with State laws, the City will amend its Zoning Code to address the provision of a variety of housing options, especially housing for special needs groups.
-Specifically, the City will amend the Zoning Code to address the following:

-- Density Bonus: Adopt a Density Bonus provision in 2023 to comply with California's density bonus law (California Government Code Section 65915, as revised) and promote the use of density bonuses for lower-income units by providing information through a brochure in City buildings and on the City's website. - Accessory Dwelling Units: Amend the Zoning Ordinance to be consistent with the latest State legislation related to ADUs, ensuring that ADUs are permitted in all zones that permit single-family or multifamily uses, and permit the construction of a junior accessory dwelling unit (JADU) on each lot in addition to an ADU, in accordance with California Government Code Section 65852.2. - Emergency Shelters: Develop managerial standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)).
-Additionally, allow residential uses by-right in zones that allow emergency shelters without a conditional use permit or other discretionary permit pursuant to Government Code Section 65583(a)(4). - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as low-barrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing by-right in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Residential Care Facilities: Allow residential care facilities for six or fewer persons, in accordance with Health and Safety Code Section 1568.0831, and allow residential care facilities, regardless of size, in all zones that permit residential uses of the same type, in accordance with the City's definition of family. - Employee Housing: Treat employee/farmworker housing that serves six or fewer persons as a single-family structure and permit it in the same manner as other single-family structures of the same type within the same zone across all zones that allow single-family residential uses.
-Treat employee/farmworker housing consisting of no more than 12 units or 36 beds as an agricultural use and permit it in the same manner as other agricultural uses in the same zone, in compliance with the California Employee Housing Act, and allow for a streamlined, ministerial approval process for projects on land designated as agricultural or land that allows agricultural uses (Health and Safety Code Sections 17021.5, 17021.6, and 17021.8). - Single-Room Occupancy Units: Define single-room occupancy units in compliance with Government Code Section 65583(c)(1) and identify at least one zone where they will be permitted. - Transitional and Supportive Housing: Permit transitional housing and supportive housing as residential uses only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5)).
-Additionally, allow supportive housing in multifamily and mixed-use zones (Government Code Section 65651).
+- In compliance with State laws, the City will amend its Zoning Ordinance to address the provision of a variety of housing options, especially housing for special needs groups.
+Specifically, the City will amend the Zoning Ordinance to address the following: - Density Bonus: Consistent with Government Code, a density bonus up to 100 percent over the otherwise maximum allowable residential density under the applicable zoning district will be available to developers who provide affordable housing as part of their projects.
+Developers of affordable housing will also be entitled to receive incentives on a sliding scale to a maximum of three, where the amount of density bonus and number of incentives vary according to the amount of affordable housing units provided. - Emergency Shelters: Develop managerial standards for emergency shelters and allow sufficient parking to accommodate all staff working in the emergency shelter, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone, in compliance with Government Code Section 65583(a)(4)(A)(ii)).
+Additionally, allow residential uses by-right in zones that allow emergency shelters without a conditional use permit or other discretionary permit pursuant to Government Code Section 65583(a)(4). - Low-Barrier Navigation Centers: Permit low-barrier navigation centers, defined as lowbarrier, temporary service-enriched shelters to help homeless individuals and families to quickly obtain permanent housing by-right in zones where mixed uses are allowed or in nonresidential zones that permit multifamily housing (Government Code Section 65662; AB 101). - Residential Care Facilities: Update the Zoning Ordinance to comply with the Lanterman Act and allow group homes for six or fewer persons in all residential zones.
+The Zoning Ordinance also needs to make provisions for large residential care facilities for more than six persons. - Farmworker/Employee Housing: Comply with the Employee Housing Act which requires farmworker housing up to 12 units or 36 beds be considered an agricultural use and permitted in any zone that permits agricultural uses, and employee housing for six or fewer employees to be treated as a single family structure and permitted in the same manner as other dwellings of the same type in the same zone. - Reasonable Accommodation: Establish a reasonable accommodation procedure to provide flexibility in policies, rules, and regulations in order to allow persons with disabilities access to housing. - Definition of Family: Remove the definition of family in the Zoning Ordinance, or amend the definition to ensure it does not differentiate between related and unrelated individuals, or impose a numerical limit on the number of persons in a family. - Single-Room Occupancy (SRO) Housing: Amend the Zoning Ordinance to address the provision of SRO housing.

-• Mobile and Manufactured Homes: Allow and permit mobile and manufactured housing in the same manner and in the same zone as conventional or stick-built structures are permitted (Government Code Section 65852.3).
+- Transitional and Supportive Housing: Permit transitional housing and supportive housing as residential uses only subject to those restrictions that apply to other residential dwellings of the same type in the same zone (Government Code Section 65583(a)(5)).
+Additionally, allow supportive housing in multifamily and mixed-use zones (Government Code Section 65651). - Manufactured Housing: Update the Zoning Ordinance to permit manufactured homes in a manner consistent with single family housing.

 Financing: General Fund Time Frame: Complete remaining Zoning Ordinance amendments by December 2024.
 Annually review the effectiveness and appropriateness of the Zoning Ordinance and process any necessary amendments to remove or mitigate potential constraints to the development of housing.
-Implementation Responsibility: Community Development Department Relevant Policies: Policy 1.1, Policy 2.7, Policy 5.2
+Implementation Responsibility: Community & Economic Development Department Relevant Policies: Policy 1.1, Policy 2.7, Policy 5.2

-Program 17: Reasonable Accommodations and Universal Design
+Program 15: Reasonable Accommodations and Universal Design